AnoopGanesh28/customer-churn-prediction/README.md

 # 🚀 Customer Churn Prediction

 A powerful machine learning project built with Python and XGBoost, designed to predict whether a customer is likely to churn.
-This project allows users to input customer data and quickly get predictions, making it a project having deep real-world impact.
+This project allows users to input customer data and quickly get predictions, making it a great showcase for AI/ML internship portfolios.

 ---